SoumikPal/namePronounciation/README.md

 # PRONUNCIATION TOOL
-This project uses Azzure's Text-to-Speech APIs to correctly pronounce your name!
+This project uses Azure's Text-to-Speech APIs to correctly pronounce your name!
 Crazy right!